mikeycattell/michaelcattell/_posts/2019-08-07-weeknotes-no7.markdown

 date: '2019-08-07 19:00:00'
 ---
 Wednesday was an eye-opening experience (as most UR sessions are), which changed everything for me, and really had notched my passion to "getting things done right" to another level.
-Also, during sprint planning - we allocated time for design work (sharing design and UR findings shows this approach works!).

 <strong>Monday</strong><br>
 Workshop session for roadmap planning - vision setting, goal driven and reminding the team what the point of the pilot is (not scale driven but whether we are doign it right).
-Pre-planning meeting - design work tasks a plenty!
+Pre-planning meeting - design work tasks a plenty, what a difference working alongside the team makes!
 Lets go!

 <strong>Tuesday</strong><br>
 User testing a very early version of a "calc", a very busy process to get to the end - will be reviewing my notes (whilst chatting to the user) and presenting back to the team what I believe needs to be done - in a cheap and timely manner.<br>